Welcome to Year 2!

 Powerpoint from the SATS Information meeting on 29th January can be found here.

-Friday 15th February – School closes for the half term break @ 3:30pm
+Friday 12th April – School closes for the Easter break @ 3:30pm

 Children need to bring their P.E. kits on Monday to be kept in school until Friday.
-Year 2 will have their P.E. sessions on TUESDAYS.
+Year 2 will have their P.E. sessions on FRIDAYS.
 (Please note the change of day!)

 On this days can you please ensure that long hair is tied back and that earrings are not worn.